absolshiny/Docker_Express_backend_for_dev/README.md

   ## How to use it:

-1.-ge the repo
+1. Clone the repository.
-2.- modify it to your needs
+2. Modify the code to your needs.
-3.- build the image
+3. Build the Docker image.
-4.- run the image
+4. Run the Docker container.
-5.- If you want to add more features or fix bugs repeat step 2 to 4
+5. (Optional) Repeat steps 2-4 for further modifications or bug fixes.